A Rather Weak 'Attempt' To Defend

 replies!

-Vogelman completely ignored the warning that my arguments had been
+Vogelman completely ignored this warning that my arguments had been

 deliberately simplified, which is partly why Woods and Grant were quoted.
 [The other